COACH COCO JARIN

-Coach Coco, not only has been blessed with good players, he has been surrounded by good quality coaches.
+Not only has Coach Coco been blessed with good players, he has been surrounded by good quality coaches.
 In high school his head coach was Dave Lay, who would go on to become offensive coordinator at San Diego State and Colorado State.
 While coaching at Sweetwater High school Coco was fortunate to coach under Gene Alim and learn from the likes of Stanford great, Dave Tipton.
 While coaching at Southwestern College, Coco was influenced by Dan Underwood who played at Michigan State and coached at Arizona State and San Diego State.
 Coco believes that to be a good coach, one has to incorporate the qualities of others, while still being himself.
 While at Mt.
 SAC, Coach Coco once again found himself surrounded by quality coaches led by the late great Coach Bill “Mountie Bill” Fisk.

 Coach Coco, has coached numerous players that have gone on to become coaches 71 and still counting.
 Coco feels that as a coach, it is his duty to give back to the coaching community in the form of clinics and seminars.
 Coco has become a resource for many coaches in the coaching community.
 This want to share his knowledge of football with the football world has reached new heights with the creation of social media and the www.Takeaknee.com website.

 Coco has been blessed in marriage with Robin Lynn for 35 years and resides in Claremont California.
-The Jarin’s are blessed with sons Joshua Andre, Jonathan Albert, daughter-n-law Jackie, three grandchildren Jade Soigne’e, Jonathan Albert Jr and Jewel Soleil.
+The Jarin’s are blessed with sons Joshua Andre, Jonathan Albert, daughter-n-law Jackie, and three grandchildren Jade Soigne’e, Jonathan Albert Jr and Jewel Soleil.
 The importance of religion, family, education and loyalty ranks high for Coach Coco and the Jarin Family.

 Pop Warner 3 years,